francestang221/RedditScraper/README.md

 Accept JSON HTTP POST Request formatted like this:
 {"subreddit": "OSUOnlineCS", "topic": "Aleks"}

+It will return the top 10 most recent posts that match your search criteria.

 Replace "OSUOnlineCS" with a subreddit name of your choice Replace "Aleks" with a topic of your choice (space allowed)